 The factors used to set salary, in addition to market, include performance, relevant experience, applicable educational credentials and responsibility.
 Appointing officers set starting salaries based on these factors, with sensitivity to internal equity.
 Justification for these decisions is documented by the appointing officer.
 Market data is provided annually to each appointing officer from Human Resources.
 Starting salaries and their justification are reviewed and approved by Human Resources, Affirmative Action and the appropriate Vice President.

-The salary increase program for faculty and AP staff is based on merit.
+The salary increase program for Faculty and EAP staff is based on merit.
 The merit pay adjustments reflect individual performance.
 Salary adjustments for equity, market and promotions are in addition to the merit increase.

-Merit increases will normally take effect on August 6 each.
+Merit increases will normally take effect on August 6 each year.
 Merit increases must be approved by the appropriate Vice President and submitted to Human Resources.

 Special Pay Adjustments